From Logs to Language: Learning Optimal Verbalization for LLM-Based Recommendation at Industry Scale: Experimental Setup

 \subsection{Dataset and Task Introduction}

-We evaluate on an industrial-scale dataset from a major streaming platform containing user viewing interactions over a three-month period.
+We evaluate on an industrial-scale dataset from Netflix containing user viewing interactions over a three-month period.
 Each interaction record includes timestamp, item ID, title name, engagement type, and viewing duration.
 We focus on the reranking task: given a user's interaction history (up to 100 recent interactions) and 10 candidate items, predict which item the user actually engaged with next.

 We report \textbf{Recall@1 for Discovery}, which measures recall@1 for items the user has not previously watched.
 This metric reflects the system's ability to identify new content matching user preferences, a critical capability for content discovery in recommendation systems.